Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Simulating PO-Raman Signals

 The other method is the symmetry-adapted Gaussian process regression (SA-GPR) proposed in Ref. \cite{grisafi_symmetry-adapted_2018}.
 As the name proposes, this method is not based on a NN architecture, but instead on a Bayesian Gaussian process regression \cite{deringer_gaussian_2021}.
 This technique casts the problem of learning the target quantity as a problem of finding the coefficients of a linear expansion of the target quantity on a combination of similarity-kernel functions \cite{willatt_atom-density_2019}.
 It is possible to define different kernels corresponding to the different rotational symmetries of each component of $\bm{\alpha}$, leading to an equivariant ``symmetry-adapted" version of the learning problem.
 We will refer to this model as SA-GPR-$\alpha$.

-Both methods mentioned above have already been successfully used in the context of predicting polarizability tensors that were then used to calculate standard vibrational Raman spectra\cite{raimbault_using_2019, berger_polarizability_2024, martin_general_2025, jana_learning_2024, kapil_first-principles_2024,grumet_delta_2024}.
-Here we assess them for the more stringent test of predicting the PO-pattern of each Raman peak.
+Both methods mentioned above have already been employed in the context of predicting polarizability tensors that were then used to calculate standard vibrational Raman spectra \cite{raimbault_using_2019, berger_polarizability_2024, martin_general_2025, jana_learning_2024, kapil_first-principles_2024,grumet_delta_2024}.
+Here we instead assess them for the more stringent test of predicting the PO-pattern of each Raman peak.